SidneyHollingsworth/kickstarter-analysis/README.md

 ### Dataset limitations

 It's important to note that this analysis is quite limited and my conclusions lack confident reliability in application.
 This project was particularly challenging to me as per the many unknowns and lack of provided context.
 As a former Marketing Data Analyst, campaign launch date is of lesser importance than messaging, audience segmentation and tactics.

+Limitation include but are not limited to:
-- Assumes quality and tactics of all campaigns held equal.
+- Assumption that the quality and tactics of all campaigns are held equal.
 - Small sample size for campaigns with larger goals.
-For example, there were x campaigns with a goal between x and y and z campaigns greater than v.
+For example, there were [x] campaigns with a goal between [x] and [y] and [z] campaigns greater than [v].
 - Assumption made about different currencies; unclear as to what kind of impact FX has on the data supplied.
 - Campaign Outcome (Successful, Failed, ect.) analyzed in binary terms rather than % Missed relative to Goal. [add example of campaign missing by few dollars and succeeding by few dollars.]